yext/search-core/docs/answers-core.facetoption.displayname.md

 ## FacetOption.displayName property

-The name of the facet option
+The name of the facet option.

 <b>Signature:</b>